Brain Injury Awareness Month and the “Invisible Disability”

 If you or someone you know has recently suffered a brain injury, starting the process of moving forward can be difficult and feel overwhelming.
 Based on the nature of your brain injury and how it happened, talking with a professional attorney who is experienced with handling traumatic brain injury cases and knows what you are going through can be the most valuable choice you make.

-You are not alone, and we at Oshman and Mirisola want to hear from you.
+You are not alone, and we at The Oshman Firm want to hear from you.
 Get a 100% confidential, no-cost, no-obligation case evaluation today and let us be your advocates.
 Call (800) 400-8182, and take the first step towards moving on with your life.